Waterloo-Oxford District Secondary School

 Waterloo-Oxford District Secondary School is a high school just outside Baden, Ontario, Canada operated by the Waterloo Region District School Board.
 It opened in 1955 and is one of two rural high schools in Waterloo Region, the other being Elmira District Secondary School.
 W-O serves a student population of 1,283 (2019–2020), primarily from Waterloo Region, Oxford County, and Perth County.
 Its school colours are green and white.

 At the time of Waterloo-Oxford's 50th reunion in 2005, it was estimated that 10,000 alumni had graduated from the school.

 In 1999, the school—situated on a rural highway—applied for an exemption from the Ontario legislation banning smoking on school property.
 The request was denied, but in 2000 the Township of Wilmot agreed to lease a piece of land on school property, allowing students to smoke some distance away from highway traffic, without contravening the smoking ban.

 In 2006 Waterloo Oxford held its first Relay for Life event in coordination with the Canadian Cancer society and raised over $50 000.
-The next event, planned for May 23–24, 2008, has a fundraising goal of $75 000.
-Another Relay for Life event is scheduled for 2012.

 From 1995-1999 The Jr. and Sr. Boys Rugby team became the first team in school history to go 4 straight years without a regular season loss.
 This team won 4 County Championships, 3 Regional Championships and 2 OFSAA Championships during this time, making them the most decorated Rugby program in Waterloo Region.
 These records still stand today.